 The Courtside Players is an offshoot of the Golden Wave Marching Band and performs much of the same music.
-To be eligible for Courtside each member must currently participate in the Golden Wave Band or have two years of previous Golden Wave Band experience.
-The drum set players are exempt from this policy due to the nature of the instrument.
+To be eligible for participation, each member must currently participate in the Golden Wave Band or have two years of previous Golden Wave Band experience.
+The drum set and electric bass players are exempt from this policy due to the nature of the instrument.

-Drumset and bass guitar positions will be auditioned at our first rehearsal in Jones Hall (Date and Time to be announced at a later date.).
-During the rehearsal all prospective drummers will be rotated in to perform music of various styles.
+Drumset and bass guitar callbacks will be auditioned at our first rehearsal in Jones Hall (usually in late October).
+During the rehearsal, all prospective drummers and bassists will be rotated in to perform music of various styles.
 By the end of the rehearsal a determination will be made as to which drummers will be offered a spot.

 Game Assignment & Master Roster:

 Being available for tournament travel is required of all members of the Courtside Players unless otherwise noted during auditions (students who cannot travel are assigned to Green Commitment).

 The tournaments we are currently scheduled to travel to include:

-- Men’s Big XII Tournament in Kansas City, MO
+- Men’s and Women’s Big XII Tournaments in Kansas City, MO

 Traveling with the Courtside Players is an amazing opportunity to visit sites all across the country.
-Each trip is typically a 4 or 5 day event where we have a rehearsal and 2 basketball games ’ the rest of the time is open for activities, free time, or for students to stay current with academics.
+Each trip is typically a 4 or 5 day event where we have a rehearsal and 2 basketball games.
+The rest of the time is usually open for activities, free time, or for students to stay current with academics.